pepsipu/warpalloc/README.md

 ![graph](https://i.imgur.com/p4gdW4D.png)

+You can test it yourself by running "benchmark.py".

 ### Sounds cool?
 How do I use it?
 Using Warpalloc is amazingly simple.
 Simply link the object file with your source file.
 For example, you can do this with gcc like so.